Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod deletes all Void Portals outside of the Blue Womb.
 This is both a balance change (since it slightly increases the difficulty of Delirium) and a quality of life fix (since players can no longer accidentally enter a Void Portal and lose their streak).

+### Chill Room

+The mod provides a custom challenge that simply locks you in the starting room of the run.
+You can use this challenge to review your achievements and plan for your next run.
+Runs started inside of the challenge will not count towards your randomizer stats or deaths.

 ### Other Miscellaneous Quality of Life Improvements

 - <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.